One-arm domination time in Cylindrical Hastings-Levitov$(0)$: Introduction

-\end{thm} A direct corollary is that we get the asymptotics of the average degree of a single particle. \begin{corollary} Assume that a single particle attached at time $t_0$, Denote $N_t$ as the number of particles which connect to the single particle after time $t_0$.
-Then there exists $N_{\infty}$ such that
+\end{theorem} {A direct corollary gives the expected number of children of a single particle.} \begin{corollary} {Assume that a particle is attached at time $t_0$.
+Let $D_t$ denote the number of particles directly attached to this particle during $(t_0,t]$.
+Then there exists $D_{\infty}$ such that}

-as $t \to \infty$, and
+{as $t \to \infty$, and}

 \end{corollary}